tanishdey8730-web/Shantanu_dey_Portfolio/README.md

-🕵️ FakeShield AI – AI-powered fake news and deepfake detection platform that analyzes text, images, audio, and videos to identify misinformation and manipulated content with real-time accuracy.
+ TruthGuard AI – AI-powered fake news and deepfake detection platform that analyzes text, images, audio, and videos to identify misinformation and manipulated       content with real-time accuracy.

 ---